Ai Takahashi: Post Morning Musume (2011–present)

 In spring 2016, Takahashi starred in Hoshi Boshi no Yakusoku, Japan's first live-action film made for a Fulldome Cinema, which was screened in her hometown's Fukui City Museum of Natural History Dome Theater.

 Personal life

 On December 20, 2013, it was announced that Takahashi and Koji Abe, her boyfriend, had engaged.
 They married on February 14, 2014.
 On June 2, 2014, they held a wedding ceremony in Hawaii attended by 30 friends and family.
 Takahashi and Abe held a reception on January 22, 2015, with Morning Musume members Kei Yasuda, Rika Ishikawa, Hitomi Yoshizawa, Makoto Ogawa, Asami Konno, Miki Fujimoto, Mizuki Fukumura, Erina Ikuta, and Riho Sayashi, along with many others, in attendance.

+She is the oldest child in her family and has one sister who is two years younger.

 Takahashi's cousin, Riku Maeda, is a Japanese rapper and dancer who is a member of the South Korean boy group NCT and it's Japanese sub-unit NCT Wish.